The Truth About Happily Ever After

 But this isn’t just a story about him, or me, or even the marriage.
 It’s about the life we built when no one thought we would, when even we weren’t sure we could.

 It’s about what happens when you lean into hope from the kind of practiced faith that comes from romanticizing your life and living with intention.

-Love you nurture and believe in before it even exists.
+Page after page, I wrote down the qualities that mattered.
 He had to have ambition, a sense of humor, self-respect, emotional intelligence, and a full life of his own.

 I didn’t believe such a unicorn existed, and honestly, I wasn't waiting around for him to.
 I just wanted to become the kind of woman who'd recognize him if we ever crossed paths.